-- The property owner
+The property owner, and

-- The manufacturer of a defective tool or piece of equipment that injured you
+The manufacturer of a defective tool or piece of equipment that injured you.

 When you or a family member has suffered a construction accident injury anywhere in Texas, the law firm of attorney Aaron Herbert is a best bet for legal representation in the Dallas area.

 Aaron Herbert is a Texas Board Certified Personal Injury Trial Specialist with the expertise and resources to help you obtain justice.
 He has obtained settlements and jury verdicts in favor of thousands of clients in his 14 years of personal injury practice.

 For an Aggressive Pursuit of Justice

-Call Herbert Law for a no-cost consultation.
+Contact the team at Aaron A. Herbert, P.C. for a no-cost consultation.
 We fight to protect your rights, and we give you the personal attention your construction accident case deserves.
 Time to file is limited, so call now.